Tickets

-The Vatican Museums can get extremely crowded, especially during high season in Rome.
+The Vatican Museums get notoriously crowded, especially during high season in Rome.

-Not just that but the experience many have of the Sistine Chapel can be ruined by the swollen crowds of people shuffling along craning their necks up to the ceiling.
+Not just that but the experience many have of the Sistine Chapel can be ruined by the swollen crowds of people shuffling along craning their necks up to the ceiling while guards hiss at them to shut up or stop taking photographs.

-It is therefore a good idea to time your visit so you can avoid such concerns, and have as peaceful and undisturbed view of the museums as possible.
+We therefore recommend that you time your visit so you can avoid such concerns, and have as peaceful and undisturbed view of the museums as possible

 Vatican museums key info